cworks/logger/README.md

 	Log.newLogger().file("/tmp/test_app.log").level("info").tags("TestApp").add();

-	Log.info("This will now show up on all loggers, including the one for test_app.log");
+	Log.info("This will show up on all loggers INFO and below, including the one for test_app.log");